karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

 # orchestrator-function

 Nothing fancy here.
-In this application the orchestrator function is quite simple.
+The orchestrator function in this application is really simple because there is no need to orchestrate multiple activies nor build a complex workflow.

+The function does the following steps:

-- Retrieves the parameters from the Client Function (These parameters are needed to build the query against the Azure Table Storage)
+- Retrieves the inputs send from the Client Function (These parameters are needed to build the query against the Azure Table Storage)
-- Calls the activity function passing the retrieved parameters.
+- Calls the activity function passing the retrieved inputs.
 - Waits for the activity function to end and returns the result.

 ```python